stratospheric-dev/stratospheric-website/README.md

 # Stratospheric Landing Page & Blog

-**Important Hint**: We switched from GitHub Pages to Netlify to have a global CDN and a live preview feature of branches.
-The site is configured as part of Philip's Netlify account.
+**Important Hint**: Don't directly commit to the branch `gh-pages`.
+This branch is used by the Hugo GitHub Actions to store the static content and is automatically updated on each commit to `master`.

 ## Local Development